tritum/form_element_linked_checkbox/README.md

 ## Preferred Installation

-1. Require the extension via composer.
+#.
+Require the extension via composer.
+#.
+Add the site set `tritum/form-element-linked-checkbox` to the dependencies
+   of your site packages site set (TYPO3 v13 and above).
-2. Add the static TypoScript configuration to your TypoScript template.
+#.
+Or add the static TypoScript configuration to your TypoScript template
+   (TYPO3 v12 and below).

 ## Customization